stolksdorf/JsonGen/README.md

 # Definitions

-Jsongen uses arrays of words to generate it's random data stored in the `jsongen.wordBank` variable.
+Jsongen uses arrays of words to generate it's random data stored in the `jsongen.wordbank` variable.
 You can overwrite these to have your data generation more specific to your needs.

+The word banks used are `lorem`, `firstNames`, `lastNames`, `companyNames`, `streetNames`, `cityNames`, and `websiteDomains`

 	jsongen.wordbank.firstNames = ['Enzo', 'Dot', 'Bob', 'Megabyte', 'Hexidecimal'];